rovaughn/platform-docs/platform/manual/graphql-tutorial/customise-schema-views.rst

 .. image:: ../../../img/platform/manual/graphql-tutorial/tutorial-create-view.png

-Hit *Run* to create the view on the Postgres database and to track it in the Data microservice (ie: allow querying via Data APIs).
+Hit *Run* to create the view on the Postgres database and to track it in the data microservice (i.e. allow querying via data APIs).

-Now, you can use a ``select`` query to fetch the author's average rating as if ``author_average_rating`` is a table.
+Now, you can use a ``select`` query to fetch the author's average rating as if ``author_average_rating`` was a table.

 .. admonition:: Views are read only!

    Views are like read-only logical tables on the database.
-   So that means that Data API requests to select will work, but you cannot insert/update/delete items from the view.
+   So that means that data API requests to select will work, but you cannot insert/update/delete items from the view.

-Now, let's fetch author's average rating details:
+Now, let's fetch the author's average rating details:

 .. code-block:: graphql